django/asgiref/specs/www.rst

 Disconnect - ``receive`` event
 ''''''''''''''''''''''''''''''

-Sent to the application when a HTTP connection is closed or if ``receive`` is called after a response has been sent.
+Sent to the application if receive is called after a response has been sent or after the HTTP connection has been closed.
 This is mainly useful for long-polling, where you may want to trigger cleanup code if the connection closes early.

 Keys: